-Thanks to their car seat trade-in program, parents can get rid of old car seats they can’t use anymore in exchange for a 20% coupon for baby gear.
+Thanks to Target’s car seat trade-in program, parents can get rid of old car seats they can’t use anymore in exchange for a 20% coupon for baby gear.

 All car seat brands are being accepted at the Target Take Back recycling areas at participating stores.
 All you have to do is bring in a car seat you don’t need anymore, leave it in the designated recycling area and then get your coupon for 20% off select baby gear.

-Either way – I love this initiative so much because it means Target will join the ranks of other businesses aiming to keep car seat materials out of landfills.
+I love this initiative so much because it means Target will join the ranks of other businesses aiming to keep car seat materials out of landfills.